 5. What Shoes and Bags Work with Culottes?

-Since culottes stop halfway down your calf, they can make your legs look heavy, so need to be paired with heels to lengthen your leg line.
+Culottes stop halfway down your calf; they can make your legs look heavy, so need to be paired with heels to lengthen your leg line.
 You can wear anything from a pump to a strappy heel, or a sexy bootie.
-Even and adorable (and comfortable!) pair of low kitten heels is fine.
+Even an adorable (and comfortable!) pair of low kitten heels is fine.
 The slightest lift works wonders to elongate your legs and make you look taller and slimmer.

 Also, remember that culottes highlight your ankles and feet, so have some fun and go a little wild with your shoes.